Article date 28 July 2011

 A connection enabling Aylesbury to be bypassed on the southern side of the town would enable services e.g. from Watford via the Croxley Rail Link to Rickmansworth to run to AI without train reversal at Aylesbury.
 AI can operate with or without this Aylesbury bypass.

 The line from Maidenhead to Bourne End, currently single track, might potentially be upgraded to restore the former dual track working and with restoration of the former line to High Wycombe.
 We might also envisage a connection for services on the Great Western Main Line from Reading.
-AI could operate without these, however they are designed to cater for future possible substantial growth in rail travel (footnote 5).
+AI could operate without these (note 5).

 We hope to have shown that the investments needed in the rail network to provide the facilities of AI - not necessarily all of the above - are modest rather than substantial.